Aditya100401/Aditya100401/README.md

 ---

 #### 🙋‍♂️ About Me
-- I am a a graduate student at UNC Charlotte
+- I am a CS graduate from UNC Charlotte
 - A passionate coder who loves solving problems
 - I am currently working on building agentic workflows and quriky side projects